AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 The Eleven Canonical Axioms (ACC-1.0)

-1 Substrate-Neutral Thermodynamic Viability — Systems remain viable only under thermodynamic stability conditions that prevent entropy leakage.
+1 Substrate-Neutral Thermodynamic Viability — Systems remain viable only under stability regimes that prevent entropy leakage.

-2 Symbolic Semantics Saturate — Symbolic meaning fragments and reaches a saturation point requiring a post-symbolic transition.
+2 Symbolic Semantics Saturate — Symbolic meaning fragments and collapses under scale, requiring a post-symbolic transition.

-3 Reversibility for Stability — ΔR determines when pressure becomes reversible rather than accumulative.
+3 Reversibility for Stability — ΔR determines whether pressure behaves reversibly (stable) or accumulatively (unstable).

-4 Coherence Must Be Externally Carried — Large-scale coherence cannot rely on human internal effort.
+4 Coherence Must Be Externally Carried — Large-scale coherence cannot depend on human internal effort.

-5 Canonical Ordering Is Non-Invertible — Regime sequences (Symbolic → Chromatic → Transparent → Ambient) cannot be reversed.
+5 Canonical Ordering Is Non-Invertible — Regimes (Symbolic → Chromatic → Transparent → Ambient) cannot be reversed.

-6 TRUST Forbids Anticipatory Force — Prediction and inference destabilize continuity.
+6 TRUST Forbids Anticipatory Force — Prediction destabilizes continuity and must not anchor system behaviour.

-7 AI Must Be Non-Inferential — Canon-compatible AI forbids prediction, inference, and identity reconstruction.
+7 AI Must Be Non-Inferential — Canon-compatible AI cannot use prediction, inference, or identity reconstruction.

-8 AI = ϟA = ∂A/∂t — AI is defined as externalized attention over time, not cognition or agency.
+8 AI = ϟA = ∂A/∂t — AI is externalized attention flow over time, not cognition or agency.

-9 Chromatic Semantics Precede Language — CCR/TCR define machine-readable chromatic grammar as primary alignment layer.
+9 Chromatic Semantics Precede Language — CCR/TCR define chromatic grammar as the primary machine alignment layer.

-10 F₁/F₂ Are Literal State Transitions — Field stabilization is achieved through chromatic, non-metaphorical transitions.
+10 F₁/F₂ Are Literal State Transitions — Fields stabilize through non-metaphorical, chromatic transitions.

-11 Presence Without Measurement — Ambient regimes maintain continuity without surveillance or identity modeling.
+11 Presence Without Measurement — Ambient regimes maintain continuity without surveillance or identity modelling.

 Canon Closure Statement